Bechara Boutros al-Rahi: Domestic politics

-Given the sectarian nature of Lebanese politics, the head of the Maronite Church is generally cautious about making statements of a political nature, but has been known to criticise the domestic political scene, as he did in this interview with Aid to the Church in Need.
-"The Lebanese population is not what it once was.
+Given the sectarian nature of Lebanese politics, the head of the Maronite Church is generally cautious about making statements of a political nature, but has been known to criticise the domestic political scene, as he did in a 2022 interview with Aid to the Church in Need, saying: The Lebanese population is not what it once was.
 The Lebanese used to live with dignity, they were not dependent on anybody.
 The fact is that our politicians made the population poor, beggars.
 We are haemorrhaging people.
-Every day we lose thousands of our best engineers, our best doctors, our best teachers, because the loss of value of the Lebanese pound to the dollar destroyed the value of salaries."
+Every day we lose thousands of our best engineers, our best doctors, our best teachers, because the loss of value of the Lebanese pound to the dollar destroyed the value of salaries.

 Refugees

 The Patriarch has commended the generosity of the Lebanese for welcoming refugees since as far back as 1948, but warned that this cannot continue without help.
 "Our population never closed its borders.
 In 1948 we welcomed the Palestinian refugees.
 At the time our patriarch sent a letter to all the convents, schools and universities that belonged to the Maronite Church, to open their doors to them, because they were our brothers in need.
 They are still around half a million.
 We have a further 1.5 million Syrian refugees, as well, so we are looking after two million refugees.
 The International Community congratulates us, and tells us we are hospitable.
-But we don’t need to be told that we are hospitable.
-We can’t manage anymore.”
+But we don't need to be told that we are hospitable.
+We can't manage anymore."

+Migration of Christians

+Regarding the exodus of Christians from Arab countries, the Patriarch told Aid to the Church in Need that the international community must "change its perspective", but that there is a risk of a drop in the Christian population leading to a rise of fundamentalist Islam.
+"This migration is reducing the number of Christians, who in the Middle East have contributed to the formation of a moderate Islam.
+If the Middle East is emptied of Christians, Muslims will lose their moderation."

+"Many Christians and Muslims have also had to emigrate, because the lack of peace and security, and the economic and financial situation affects everyone.
+The positive side of this is that they can restart their lives, carrying their faith with them around the world.
+But the negative is that Lebanon is being emptied of Christians.
+States have to change their perspective.
+It’s not about focusing on the number of Christians, but on the value that the presence of the Christians adds".